Cycling the Danube River Path — Planning Guide

 - Maps.me — useful for quick lookups in towns, finding supermarkets, pharmacies, bike shops

 A handlebar mount for your phone is essential.
 The Quad Lock system — specifically the Quad Lock Stem Mount — keeps the phone secure at speed and lets you swap it on and off in two seconds.
-Cheaper bar mounts work until they don’t; losing a phone into the river because a £8 clamp failed over a cobblestone section in Vienna would ruin more than just the afternoon.
+Cheaper bar mounts work until they don’t.
+Losing a phone into the Danube because an £8 clamp failed over a cobblestone section in Vienna would ruin more than just the afternoon.

 Kit You’ll Actually Use

-A few specifics from what I actually carry rather than a generic gear list:
+A few specifics from what I actually carry — not a generic gear list someone assembled from a spreadsheet:

 - MSR Hubba Hubba NX 2-person tent — 1.72kg, freestanding, packs to 20x15cm.
 Overkill solo but I use the extra space for kit storage

-- Ortlieb Back-Roller Classic panniers (pair, 40L total) — waterproof, bombproof, expensive but will outlast the bike
+- Ortlieb Back-Roller Classic panniers (pair, 40L total) — waterproof, bombproof, expensive, will apparently outlast the bike

 - Topeak Mini 20 Pro multi-tool — covers 99% of roadside repairs